ShashwatGupta2001/BCS_SentimentalAI/README.md

 # SentimentalAI - Submission
 We will use this repository to accept SentimentalAI Submissions.

 After a particular date, we will keep this private.
+Fork the Repository and then start uploading the solutions.
-On date of submission, the repository will be made public for 2 hours.
-All submissions should be made in this duration.
+All PRs must be made in a short window on the submission date that will be announced.